 The towns of Königswinter and Ittenbach with the mountains Drachenfels and Wolkenburg on the right bank and large estates on the left bank belonged to the Archbishops of Cologne.
 They were Prince-Electors since the Middle Ages already.
 We will refer to them as “Elector-Archbishop”.
 From 1583 to 1761, the Archbishops came from the House of Wittelsbach from Bavaria.
 They held court in their residence in Bonn.

-According to the Augsburg Peace of 1555, the princes could choose the religion in their lands (in Latin “cuius regio, eius religio).
-In other words: the prince could freely decide to be either a Catholic or a Lutheran, and his decision was binding for his subjects.
-They had no freedom of religion – if they did not convert, they were only granted some time to leave the country Since the Peace of Westphalia of 1648, the Catholic, Lutheran and Calvinist confessions were recognized.
+According to the Augsburg Peace of 1555, the princes could choose the religion in their lands.
+In other words: they could freely decide to be either a Catholic or a Lutheran.
+Their decision was binding for his subjects, they had no freedom of religion.
+If they did not convert, they were only granted some time to leave the country.
+Since the Peace of Westphalia of 1648, the Catholic, Lutheran and Calvinist confessions were recognized.